tayyabsayyad/opensourcetutorials.in/content/post/linuxFlavors.md

 title: "Linux Flavors"
 date: "2018-11-28"
 description: "How to decide which Linux distriutions to use ! "
-disable_comments: true # Optional, disable Disqus comments if true
+disable_comments: false # Optional, disable Disqus comments if true
 authorbox: true # Optional, enable authorbox for specific post
 toc: false # Optional, enable Table of Contents for specific post
 mathjax: true # Optional, enable MathJax for specific post